Kununurra, like most of the East Kimberley, is all about water.

-Awesome place, but definitely not for the faint hearted...
-You want to be fit and adventurous for this one...
+Awesome place, but definitely not for the faint of heart.
+You want to be fit and adventurous for this one!

-You need a four wheel drive to get there, then you have to find it, then you're in for a hot and difficult walk, and then a very challenging climb through several waterfalls, up smooth cliff faces etc.
+You need a four wheel drive to get there, then you have to find it, then you're in for a hot and difficult walk, and then a swim through a very narrow gorge, at times too narrow to swim properly, garnished with challenging climbing through several of the waterfalls, up smooth cliff faces etc.

 At the top turn left and you will find the most beautiful waterfall and pool with a perfect beach, a paradise that few people have seen to date, for all the above reasons.

 You can also continue straight ahead instead, and find a second gorge, even narrower, to wade, climb and squeeze through.
 In that gorge lives a huge colony of the very rare splendid tree frogs.